kazupon/inclusion-vapor/README.md

 # 🫶 Inclusion Vapor

+Component Interoperability based on vapor

+## About this project

 This Research & Development project is for running various components in [vapor](https://github.com/vuejs/core-vapor).

 This project started with my day job project and was inspired by [vue-jsx, which was announced at VueConf China 2024](https://x.com/OikawaRizumu/status/1808860605560074476).